cyrraz/plothist/docs/usage/plot_fitting_results.rst

 Getting RooFit PDFs from the canvas
 ===================================

 Some PDFs normalization are not easy to get from the RooFit PDF object.
-If the two steps above didn't work, you can use the canvas to get the PDF.
+If the two steps above did not work, you can use the canvas to get the PDF.
 This solution has the advantage of being already normalized to the data sample.
-The main disadvantage is that the resulting PDF is bin dependent, you need to use the same number of bins as the one used to create the canvas.
+The disadvantage is that the resulting PDF is bin dependent, so when plotting your data, you need to use the same bins as the ones used to create the canvas.

-To get the PDF from the canvas, you first need to save the canvas as a root file with ``canvas.SaveAs("root_file.root")``.
+To get the PDFs from the canvas, you first need plot the desired PDFs on a frame with ``plotOn()``.
+Then, you need to save the canvas as a root file with ``canvas.SaveAs("root_file.root")``.
 Then you can use the following function to get the PDF:

 .. code-block:: python